-Nearly 150,000 people have come to the downtown area annually to see the work of 300 artists and crafters whose display booths have lined University Avenue.
-As in the past, this year there will also be food, live music, drinks and a Kid's Art Studio.
+In past years, nearly 150,000 people have come to the downtown area annually to see the work of 300 artists and crafters whose display booths will line University Avenue.
+There will also be food, live music, drinks and a Kid's Art Studio at the event.

 Because of a new city ordinance banning the use of plastic and paper bags for carrying merchandise, the Chamber of Commerce, which is co-sponsoring the event with the City of Palo Alto, highly recommends that festival attendees bring their own re-usable tote bags to carry their purchases.

 Traffic closures in the area will mirror those that occurred last year, according to Palo Alto police.
-Starting at 2 a.m., University Avenue will be closed from High Street to Webster Street to make room for the festival, which will take place from 10 a.m. to 6 p.m. on Saturday, Aug.
+University Avenue will be closed from High Street to Webster Street to make room for the festival, which will take place from 10 a.m. to 6 p.m. on Saturday, Aug.
 24, and Sunday, Aug.
 25.

-Emerson and Cowper streets will be opened overnight Saturday for through traffic.
-All roads will re-open at about 11 p.m.
+Emerson, Bryant and Cowper streets will be opened Saturday at 8 p.m. for through traffic.
+All roads will re-open at about 9 p.m.
 Sunday.

 It may be easier to take public transportation to the festival, and the event's organizers have issued the following recommendations: